wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ### Lesson 13: Exploring Cool Scripts
 	- It's better to store the command information in one variable and create N variables for selectin its specific values
-	- Services inside systemd are a better way to
+	- Services inside systemd are a better way to create scripts that -
-	-
 	-
 -